ssmaceachern-dev/mythicalmonsters/chapter2_anatomy_of_an_adventurer.md

 >    - I fear... spiders

 ## Advance Aspects
 An aspect is a representation of a creature’s capabilities.
-There are eight aspects for a given character in Mythmakers: Strength, Finesse, Endurance, Insight, Wits, Resolve, Sense, and Wealth.
+There are eight aspects for a given character in Mythmakers: Strength, Finesse, Endurance, Memory, Insight, Resolve, Sense, and Wealth.
 Each aspect forms the base of a Test in order to overcome a challenge.

 **When you have reached this step**, locate the row in the table below that corresponds to your character's starting experience.
 The number under Aspect Advancements represents the number of advancements you can make on any Aspect.